yonrasgg/TechNomadiX/_posts/2024-07-01-principles-agile-explained.md

 To maximize project success, **business leaders and developers** must work together closely throughout the development cycle.
 Agile methodologies stress that the client's input is essential to align the technical solution with business goals effectively.

-- **Sub-point A**: Developers benefit from direct business feedback, which helps refine system functionalities to fit business needs.
+- Developers benefit from direct business feedback, which helps refine system functionalities to fit business needs.
-- **Sub-point B**: Regular meetings, such as **sprint reviews** and **backlog grooming**, ensure constant alignment between development and business priorities.
+- Regular meetings, such as **sprint reviews** and **backlog grooming**, ensure constant alignment between development and business priorities.

 *[Reference: The Importance of Developer-Business Interaction](https://www.linkedin.com/pulse/understanding-importance-developer-relations-tessa-kriesel-48bdc)*